|

 Plato: "to make the hill whereon she dwelt impregnable he broke it off all round about; and he made circular belts of sea and land enclosing one another alternately, some greater, some smaller, two being of land and three of sea, which he carved as it were out of the midst of the island; and these belts were at even distances on all sides, so as to be impassable for man" (113D)

 Up to here so good so far, that is, as far as the god of the sea (nature) opening up rings of land around the mountain.
-But since Plato obviously borrowed from the Histories of the Persian Wars against Athens when describing the military disposition of Atlantis, did he similarly endow this natural site with embellishments such as docks for triremes and racecourse for horses, polishing up the natural rings into perfectly concentric rings encased in bronze, tin and orichalcum similar to Persian cities of the time of Herodotus?
-Or did he mix up a description of a gold-encrusted city now beneath Titicaca with the description of the ringed mountain at Pampa Aullagas....
+But since Plato obviously borrowed from the Histories of the Persian Wars against Athens when describing the military disposition of Atlantis, did he similarly endow this natural site with embellishments such as docks for triremes and racecourse for horses, polishing up the natural rings into perfectly concentric rings encased in bronze, tin and orichalcum similar to Persian cities of the time of Herodotus? or were the early Persiian cities modelled on the site on the Altiplano?
+Or did he mix up a description of a gold-encrusted city now beneath Titicaca with the description of the ringed mountain at Pampa Aullagas or a combination of both ....

 Above, a modern illustration of the city of Atlantis, reasonably faithful to the story and showing the concentric rings of land and sea